concourse/rfcs/README.md

    [Rendered](https://github.com/{YOUR NAME}/rfcs/blob/{YOUR BRANCH}/123-my-proposal/proposal.md)
    ```

-1. Feel free to leave your own comments and questions, using the pull request
+1. Feel free to review your own RFC and leave comments and questions as you
-   as a "captain's log" as you reason about the problem more and reach key
+   reason about the problem and reach key decisions.
+Doing so helps build a
-   decisions.
-Doing so helps build a clear public record for the
+   public record of the decision-making process.
-   decision-making process.

-1. Feel free to collect feedback and votes (via GitHub reactions) for your own
-   RFC by linking to it from issues or contexts where it is relevant.

-   The [Concourse website](https://concourse-ci.org) lists the top open RFCs
-   ranked by GitHub reactions in order to collect feedback from end users.
+1. The RFC will be assigned to a member of the [**core** team][core-team].
 The
-   goal of listing them this way is to focus attention on the RFCs most
-   relevant to the community, increasing clarity and accelerating them to
-   resolution, making room for other RFCs in the list.
+   assignee is responsible for providing feedback and eventually shepherding
+   the RFC through the [resolution process](#resolution).
+Reach out to your
+   RFC's assignee if you need any help with the RFC process.

+1. Collect user feedback and votes (GitHub reactions) for your own RFC by
+   linking to it in issues or contexts where it is relevant.
+Please be
-   Please be respectful of other RFC authors and avoid vote brigading;
+   respectful of other RFC authors and avoid vote brigading; diversity of
-   diversity of perspective is more important than simply having the most
+   perspective is more important than having the most votes.

-   votes.
+   The [Concourse website](https://concourse-ci.org) lists open RFCs ranked by
+   GitHub reactions in order to increase exposure to end users.
+The goal of
+   ranking them is to focus attention on the RFCs most relevant to the
+   community, increasing clarity through user feedback and accelerating them to
+   resolution.

 1. Amend your proposal in response to feedback by pushing more commits to your
    fork.
 Whenever possible, please make meaningful commits that summarize the